 If you have the time, you can theoretically apply for your Tax ID Number through either fax or mail.
 Both of these processes will take longer than the online process and are generally not advised.

 To get a Tax ID Number through fax, you will need to fax in your application and wait for your Tax ID Number to be returned.
 This is a process that could take days.
 The fax process can be unpredictable, as fax machines are a fairly old technology and they don’t always return errors if messages aren’t received.
 If your fax machine disconnects or fails to operate correctly, you may never receive your Tax ID Number even though a Tax ID Number has been assigned.
-The fax process should take three to four days – but if an error occurred on the application, you may need to start again.
+The fax process should take three to four days – but if an error occurs on the application, you may need to start again.

 To get a Tax ID Number through mail, you need to mail in your application instead of faxing it.
 A Tax ID Number will be returned to you in up to six weeks.
 Understandably, most people cannot wait this long for their Tax ID Number, which is why this is the least efficient method of applying for a Tax ID Number.
-If your application needs more information on it, the application will be returned to you within six weeks, but the waiting period will begin again once you send the corrected application in.
+If your application needs more information, the application will be returned to you within six weeks, but the waiting period will begin again once you send the corrected application in.

 Neither fax nor mail are the ideal way of processing a Tax ID application.
 An online Tax ID application will return a Tax ID in under an hour, making it both faster and more convenient.

-Even a sole proprietorship will need a Tax ID (EIN) Number to begin hiring and paying employees.
-While you can pay contractors without a Tax ID (EIN) Number (such as a gardener or maid), you cannot pay employees without a Tax ID (EIN) Number.
+Even a sole proprietorship will need a Tax ID Number to begin hiring and paying employees.
+While you can pay contractors without a Tax ID Number (such as a gardener or maid), you cannot pay employees without a Tax ID Number.
 The EIN Number is used on the initial hiring forms, to pay payroll taxes, on end-of-year payroll forms, and on things such as visa applications and worker permits.
 It is also used to acquire business lines of credit, credit cards, and loans, under the company’s name rather than the business owner’s.